IoD Professional Director Series | CPD in your region

 This workshop is based on academic research and the book ‘Strategic Decision Making’, which focus on how senior teams make strategic decisions.

-By the time the delegate has completed the session, they should be able to:
+Having completed this session, the delegate should be able to:

 1. Identify the ingredients of and challenges around effective strategic decision-making